Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug in the Classic Editor where clicking on the SEO link inside the publish box would not always scroll the SEO analysis into view.
-* Fixes a bug where an emoji in our replacement variable editors is not entirely removed when the backspace/delete button is hit.
+* Fixes a bug where an emoji in our replacement variable editors would not be entirely removed when the backspace/delete button is hit.
 * Fixes a bug where a redirect to our installation success page could happen on admin AJAX calls.

 Other: